kalavai-net/kalavai-client/docs/docs/public_llm_pool.md

 - [vLLM](https://docs.vllm.ai/en/latest/index.html)
 - [llama.cpp](https://github.com/ggerganov/llama.cpp)

+Kalavai supports any of the models each of the engines does.
+For more information, check out [vLLM](https://docs.vllm.ai/en/latest/models/supported_models.html) and [llama.cpp](https://github.com/ggerganov/llama.cpp) support lists.

 We are constantly adding new templates, so if your favourite one is not yet available, request it in our [issues page](https://github.com/kalavai-net/kalavai-client/issues).

 #### New vLLM model